Crustless Kale Quiche

 - ½ tsp Pepper

-- Prepare Kale - Wash the kale in a clean large pot of water.
+- Prepare Kale – Wash the kale in a clean large pot of water.
 Stir it around to release the grit.
 Lift it out of the water.
 Drain water.
-Repeat the process one or two more times until you have no grit and the water is clean.
-Chopped the Kale (not too big but not too small as well)
+Repeat the process once or twice until you have no grit and the water is clean.
+Chopped the kale into small pieces.

 - Chop artichokes into thin slices – set aside